Materials-Consortia/OPTIMADE/optimade.rst

 The header object MAY also contain the key:

 - :field:`"returned_ranges"`: Array of Object.
-  For dense data and sparse data of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.
+  For dense data, and sparse data of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.
   Once the client has encountered an end-of-data--marker, any data not covered by any of the encountered slices are to be assigned the value :val:`null`.
   If the field :field:`"format"` is `"dense"` and :field:`"returned_ranges"` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the array up to the number of elements given until reaching the end-of-data--marker or next-marker.
   In the specific case of a hierarchy of list properties represented as a sparse multi-dimensional array, if the field :field:`"returned_ranges"` is given, it MUST contain one slice object per dimension of the multi-dimensional array, representing slices for each dimension that cover the data given in the response.